MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 1. If you are using an application both as an identity provider and the client app to access the website, the client ID and the resource ID will be the application ID of the app, and the client secret will be the secret that you generated in the app.

     > [!NOTE]
-    > For detailed steps to configure a client application as an Identity provider, see [Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Azure AD login](/azure/app-service/configure-authentication-provider-aad).
+    > For detailed steps to configure a client application as an Identity provider, see [Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Azure AD login](https://docs.microsoft.com/azure/app-service/configure-authentication-provider-aad).

     After the client app is configured, make sure you create a new client secret by going to the **Certificates & Secrets** section of the app.
 Copy the client secret value shown in the page because it won't be displayed again.

-    In the following screenshots you can see the steps to obtain the client ID, and client secret, and setup the app if you are creating the app on your own.
+    In the following screenshots you can see the steps to obtain the client ID, client secret, and setup the app if you are creating the app on your own.

     * View of the settings on the branding section: